-- The Centre’s researchers are heavy users of the Australian Synchrotron, particularly the Macromolecular Crystallography (MX) beamlines, which are a crucial and routine instrument used to determine structures of microcrystals.
+The Centre’s researchers are heavy users of the Australian Synchrotron at ANSTO, particularly the Macromolecular Crystallography (MX) beamlines, which are a crucial and routine instrument used to determine structures of microcrystals.
 The Centre’s formal partnership with the Australian Synchrotron allows us to embed researchers at the Synchrotron itself.
 This enables us deeper insight into the design and operations of these instruments as well as provide the Synchrotron with closer access to key users and their research outputs and needs.

 Through working on both hardware and software solutions we hope to optimise and develop novel single molecule and super-resolution fluorescence microscopy approaches.

-Advanced hardware : Imaging CoE single molecule scientists focus on transforming medicine by providing a molecular perspective on complex biological systems and processes, encompassing biophysics, biochemistry and cell biology as well as nanotechnology and nanofabrication.
+Advanced hardware: Imaging CoE single molecule scientists focus on transforming medicine by providing a molecular perspective on complex biological systems and processes, encompassing biophysics, biochemistry and cell biology as well as nanotechnology and nanofabrication.
 They are building cutting-edge instruments by gaining access to pre-commercial equipment and designing and building new microscopes.
-There are currently over ten different microscopes in operation at the UNSW node with five planned for 2016.
+There are currently over ten different microscopes in operation in the Single Molecule Science Lab at UNSW node.